 Again, FICO scores generally range from 300 to 850.
+The highest score you can get on most scales is 850.
 Lenders usually consider borrowers who have scores above 680 as less risky.
 Those with scores over 760 normally get the best rates.
 People with scores of 620 and lower are typically considered a poor risk.

 Other companies, including the CRAs, offer credit scores for sale, but it’s not always worth the money.
 Here’s why.
 Many companies selling credit scores do not give you actual credit scores that creditors use.
 Instead, these companies sell you a score developed to assist consumers in understanding credit scores or a VantageScore, which fewer creditors use.